 Some girls–Of course this defies all logic as an opening song.
-Your best material should come first, right.
+Your best material should come first, right?
 But it has some weird charm to it, at least to me it does.

 3 minutes to seldom–My favorite on this ep.
 The shy girls dilemma of never quite having the nerve to approach that cute fella.